Tibolte/TGDrawSvgPathView/README.md

 ### Manual

-Download the project and add the folder `Classes` to your project.
+Download the project and add the folder `Classes` containing the classes `TGDrawSvgPathView` and `PocketSVG` to your project.

 ## Author